At a glance: cultured pearls

 Shapes of pearls

-Type, colour, lustre, and size are just a few of the factors to consider.
-We suggest that you first decide whether you prefer large pearls or smaller, more nuanced pearls.
-When you’re ready, select your favourite metal, be that silver or gold, to complement the pearl.
-No two pearls are the same.
-That's why taking your time to review how it looks on you is important.
-You can ask our team questions whenever you would like further information on a specific piece.
+Origin, colour, lustre, and size are just a few of the factors to consider in your purchasing journey.
+We suggest that you firstly decide whether you prefer large pearls or smaller, more nuanced pearls.
+When you’re ready, select your favourite metal to complement the pearl.
+It's important to remember that no two pearls are the same, which is why taking your time to review how it looks on you is important.

-We are committed to hand-picking freshwater and Tahitian pearls that will be treasured as an elegant statement for yourself or a loved one in years to come.
+We are committed to hand-picking cultured pearls that will be treasured as an elegant statement for many years to come.

-If you enjoyed this blog article, share it with someone.
-For more questions about our pearls, you're most welcome to contact us by email (info@tvrrini.com).
+For more questions about our pearls, you're most welcome to contact us by email or on Instagram.

 Back to blog